-- Business unit / Department specific description of key risks and opportunities; - Risk Rating or evaluation (after handling measures) of risk regarding expected probability and impact on 'Profit' or other key Company objectives as assessable; - Description of key risk handling measures including value of these handling measures.
-The value of the risk handling measure is a sum of this associated incremental cost.
-This should be quantified wherever possible. - Statement of changes (including materialized risks or including of risks compared to the last risk reporting of the Business unit / department.
+- Business unit / Department specific description of key risks and opportunities; - Risk Rating or evaluation (after handling measures) of risk regarding expected likelihood and impact on 'Profit' or other key Company objectives as assessable. - Statement of changes (including materialized risks) or including of risks compared to the last risk reporting of the Business unit / department.

-REPORTING / DISCLOSURE
+8. REPORTING / DISCLOSURE

-Appropriate documentation of the Company's Risk Management Policy, Risk Management activities, expenditure incurred on such activities etc. will be reported in the Annual Report of the Company.
+Appropriate documentation of the Company's Risk Management Policy, risk management activities, etc. will be reported in the Annual Report of the Company.

-OVERALL
+9. OVERALL

-In case of any doubt with regard to any provision of the policy and also in respect of matters not covered herein, a reference should be made to Board of Directors of the Company.
-In all such matters, the interpretation & decision of the Board of Directors shall be final.
+In case of any doubt with regard to any provision of the Policy and also in respect of matters not covered herein, a reference should be made to the Risk Management Committee/Board of Directors of the Company.
+In all such matters, the interpretation and decision of the Board of Directors shall be final.

-All Provisions of this Risk Management Policy shall be subject to revision/ amendment in accordance with the Act and Rules of the Companies Act, 2013 and Guidelines on the subject as may be issued by the Government of India, from time to time.
+All provisions of this Risk Management Policy shall be subject to revision/ amendment in accordance with Companies Act, 2013 read with Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, Listing Agreement and Guidelines on the subject as may be issued by the Government of India, from time to time.